hw053168/classical-git-tar-society/README.md

-# Classical Guitar Peg Society (CGPS)
+# The Classical Git'TAR Society

 A decentralized platform for classical guitar performers built on Solana blockchain, featuring video submissions, community voting, and token-based rewards.

 ## 🎯 Project Overview

-The Classical Guitar Peg Society is a Web3 application that enables classical guitar performers to submit videos, receive votes from the community, and earn PEG tokens as rewards.
+The Classical Guitar Tar Society is a Web3 application that enables classical guitar performers to submit videos, receive votes from the community, and earn TAR tokens as rewards.
 The platform combines a React-based frontend with a Solana smart contract (Anchor program) to create a transparent, on-chain competition system.

 ## 🏗️ Architecture